adamwalzer/vscode-scss-lint/README.md

 ## Extension Settings

-This extension itself does not currently take any settings, but it runs scss-lint which uses your .scss-lint.yml file.
-Simply install the extension, and it works.
+This extension runs scss-lint which uses your .scss-lint.yml file.
+Simply install the extension, and it works. scssLint.errorBackgroundColor set the error background color and defaults to "rgba(200, 0, 0, .8)". scssLint.warningBackgroundColor set the warning background color and defaults to "rgba(200, 120, 0, .8)".

 ## Known Issues